CF25CF/Conan_discord_bott/README.md

 # 🚀 Discord Bot – Future Vision

 This bot is still in an early stage and doesn’t have many features yet, but the main goal is to go **beyond standard Discord bots**.
-Instead of only offering moderation or music, the focus is on **intelligent and practical features** powered by AI and automation.
+Instead of only offering moderation, music, and small games, the focus is on **intelligent and practical features** powered by AI and automation.

 ## 🌟 Planned Features